BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

     sudo ./setup-dockerd.sh

 #### Note:
-	Comment: May need to add code in setup-dockerd.sh for :  if statements for checking which OS of the system is by using the follow command lsb_release -r -s  Not sure this is need other than to the echo statement so it is not so missleading if you do not know what OS you are using, also this would prevent other OS's from using these scripts, so maybe not do this ... need to think through this  ... but near the end of the setup-dockerd.sh file it calls systemctl daemon-reload and that may error on Ubuntu 14.04
+Comment: May need to add code in near the end of setup-dockerd.sh script because it calls systemctl daemon-reload and that may error on Ubuntu 14.04, it has not yet but needs more testing

-1) Download files:
+#### Download files:

 644	10-override.begin - beginning default lines for /etc/systemd/system/docker.service.d/10-override.conf file used by systemd docker.service.
 Additional lines for /etc/systemd/system/docker.service.d/10-override.conf file will be created by running /etc/docker/start-dockerd-with-systemd.sh.